omnia100/Psychic_Bits/README.md

 ---
 1- on your machine install requirements.txt (prefered to install on a venv)
 2- change directory to the project directory contains manage.py
+3- start your local DB by migrating django models using **python manage.py makemigrations**
+   then **python manage.py migrate**
-3- runserver on localhost using the command **python manage.py runserver**
+4- runserver on localhost using the command **python manage.py runserver**
-4-
+5-